The Floyd Rose-Fernandes Connection

 Fernandes (a Japanese marketing/distribution company) outsources the actual metalwork to one or more Japanese factories, Gotoh possibly being one of them if not the main one.

 Late 1981: Fernandes begins supplying complete units and parts, manufactured in Japan and shipped to Floyd Rose in the United States.
-When the FRT-1 becomes the FRT-3 Rose sends wax molds to Fernandes to manufacture them.
+When the FRT-1 becomes the FRT-3 Rose supplies wax patterns to Fernandes so they can produce the bridges using the lost-wax casting process.

 February 1982.
 Floyd Rose meets Kramer executives at the 1982 Winter NAMM show.